Igalia/phpreport/docs/developer/user-web-interface.rst

 send them and wait for an answer, which may be an error message or a redirect to inside the application.
 This has been developed with an HTML form and a small block of PHP code that calls the *login* function of the business logic layer.
-In the sequence diagram it can be clearly seen how the process of the login operation bypasses the web services layer.
+In the sequence diagram it can be seen how the process of the login operation bypasses the web services layer.

 On the other hand, in the majority of the cases the interaction happens using